John Rathgeber

 Wisconsin DOT Position Estimation

 Developed an algorithm that recognizes and maps street signs from a dataset of over 3 million images.
-This algorithm uses Computer Vision techniques such as depth maps from DepthAnythingV2 and linear algebra techniques such as rotation matrices for 3D spatial rotation.
+This algorithm uses advanced computer vision methods such as monocular depth estimation and YOLO-based sign detection to compute real-world distances using exponential depth fitting and trigonometric projection.
+See the details.

 Contact